aleshaleksey/fansys23/quick-start.md

 #### Beasts of the Green (level-0 template)

 This is a race of intelligent beasts that dwells in the deepest wilderness.
-It is thought that they are guardians of the wild, created ancient guardians of those places.
+It is thought that they are guardians of the wild, created by ancient forces.
 Outwardly they take many forms.
 - **Size**: Large (Height: ~6', Weight: ~600lb)
 - **Stats**: (Str: +2, Dex: 0, Con: 0, Int: 0, Wis: +2, Cha: 0)
 - **Movement**: Walk 40ft.